zalando/skipper/docs/reference/filters.md

 not override the value if the header exists already.

 ## Diagnostics

-These filters are meant for diagnostic or load testing  purposes
+These filters are meant for diagnostic or load testing purposes.

 ### randomContent